-For a business that sells products, the net profit or loss in the profit and loss T-account (the balance of the account) is calculated by transferring the gross profit from another account called the trading account and then transferring all other business expenses into this profit or loss account too.
-This then gives a balance which is the net profit or loss for the year.
-See the lessons on inventory on accounting for businesses that sell products (inventory).
+For a business that sells products, the net profit or loss in the profit and loss T-account (the balance of the account) is calculated by transferring the gross profit from another account called the trading account and then transferring all other business expenses into this profit or loss account too (expenses such as salaries and wages, insurance, rent, etc.).
+This then gives a balance which represents the net profit or loss for the year.

-The profit and loss statement ("statement" not "account") is the same as the income statement - it's another term for the same report (click the link here for an example of the income statement / profit and loss statement).
+The profit and loss statement ("statement" not "account") is the same as the income statement - it's another term for the same report (click the link here for an example and full lesson on the income statement / profit and loss statement).